marcusoftnet/marcusoftnet.github.io/_posts/2007-12-18-displaying-xml-in-webbrowser-control.md

 blogger_orig_url: http://www.marcusoft.net/2007/12/displaying-xml-in-webbrowser-control.html
 ---

-This is one of those "how can this be hard stuff", and after checking the Net i couldn't find anything much about how to do it.
+This is one of those "how can this be hard stuff", and after checking the Net I couldn't find anything much about how to do it.

 The case is as follow; say that you have some XML that you want to display to the user.
 What better way than to use the nice format used by